Acute and Community Hospitals

 Where the home is not in an outbreak, visiting for residents should be arranged using well-ventilated designated rooms/visiting pods, with additional visiting arranged as outdoor visits, window visits and virtually supported visits.
 Where visits can only take place in a resident’s own room, this should be arranged where this can be accommodated within social distancing.
 End of life visiting can take place in a resident’s own room as agreed with the care home manager.
 Please refer to Guidance for full details, including deciding the frequency/duration of visits, visiting in an outbreak situation, and care partner arrangements.

-Since safe management of visiting remains crucial, it may be necessary to continue to restrict visiting times to certain periods within the day, so the timing and duration of visits should always be agreed with person in charge.
-If the two nominated individuals are not from the same household and social distancing cannot be maintained, such visits can take place separately
+Since safe management of visiting remains crucial, it may be necessary to continue to restrict visiting times to certain periods within the day, so the timing and duration of visits should always be agreed with the person in charge.

 Alternatives, for example, outdoor visiting, virtual visits, should continue to be made available.